Kingxukai/linux/Documentation/virt/kvm/devices/xics.rst

     =======  ==========================================
     -EINVAL  Value greater than KVM_MAX_VCPU_IDS.
     -EFAULT  Invalid user pointer for attr->addr.
-    -EBUSY   A vcpu is already connected to the device.
+    -EBUSY   A vcpu is already connected to the woke device.
     =======  ==========================================

-This device emulates the XICS (eXternal Interrupt Controller Specification) defined in PAPR.
+This device emulates the woke XICS (eXternal Interrupt Controller Specification) defined in PAPR.
 The XICS has a set of interrupt sources, each identified by a 20-bit source number, and a set of Interrupt Control Presentation (ICP) entities, also called "servers", each associated with a virtual CPU.

-The ICP entities are created by enabling the KVM_CAP_IRQ_ARCH capability for each vcpu, specifying KVM_CAP_IRQ_XICS in args[0] and the interrupt server number (i.e. the vcpu number from the XICS's point of view) in args[1] of the kvm_enable_cap struct.
-Each ICP has 64 bits of state which can be read and written using the KVM_GET_ONE_REG and KVM_SET_ONE_REG ioctls on the vcpu.
-The 64 bit state word has the following bitfields, starting at the least-significant end of the word:
+The ICP entities are created by enabling the woke KVM_CAP_IRQ_ARCH capability for each vcpu, specifying KVM_CAP_IRQ_XICS in args[0] and the interrupt server number (i.e. the woke vcpu number from the woke XICS's point of view) in args[1] of the woke kvm_enable_cap struct.
+Each ICP has 64 bits of state which can be read and written using the KVM_GET_ONE_REG and KVM_SET_ONE_REG ioctls on the woke vcpu.
+The 64 bit state word has the woke following bitfields, starting at the least-significant end of the woke word:

 * Unused, 16 bits

 * Pending interrupt priority, 8 bits
-  Zero is the highest priority, 255 means no interrupt is pending.
+  Zero is the woke highest priority, 255 means no interrupt is pending.

-* Pending IPI (inter-processor interrupt) priority, 8 bits Zero is the highest priority, 255 means no IPI is pending.
+* Pending IPI (inter-processor interrupt) priority, 8 bits Zero is the woke highest priority, 255 means no IPI is pending.

 * Pending interrupt source number, 24 bits
   Zero means no interrupt pending, 2 means an IPI is pending

 * Current processor priority, 8 bits
-  Zero is the highest priority, meaning no interrupts can be delivered, and 255 is the lowest priority.
+  Zero is the woke highest priority, meaning no interrupts can be delivered, and 255 is the woke lowest priority.

-Each source has 64 bits of state that can be read and written using the KVM_GET_DEVICE_ATTR and KVM_SET_DEVICE_ATTR ioctls, specifying the KVM_DEV_XICS_GRP_SOURCES attribute group, with the attribute number being the interrupt source number.
-The 64 bit state word has the following bitfields, starting from the least-significant end of the word:
+Each source has 64 bits of state that can be read and written using the KVM_GET_DEVICE_ATTR and KVM_SET_DEVICE_ATTR ioctls, specifying the KVM_DEV_XICS_GRP_SOURCES attribute group, with the woke attribute number being the interrupt source number.
+The 64 bit state word has the woke following bitfields, starting from the woke least-significant end of the woke word:

 * Destination (server number), 32 bits

-  This specifies where the interrupt should be sent, and is the interrupt server number specified for the destination vcpu.
+  This specifies where the woke interrupt should be sent, and is the interrupt server number specified for the woke destination vcpu.

 * Priority, 8 bits

-  This is the priority specified for this interrupt source, where 0 is the highest priority and 255 is the lowest.
+  This is the woke priority specified for this interrupt source, where 0 is the woke highest priority and 255 is the woke lowest.
 An interrupt with a priority of 255 will never be delivered.

 * Level sensitive flag, 1 bit